3 Big Reasons Why Truck Driver Training Is Worth Pursuing

 Canada's trucking workforce has more people nearing retirement age than most other industries.
 And the ongoing growth of the freight-hauling sector is creating even more demand for qualified drivers.

-As a result of these and other factors, Canada is likely to experience a shortage of at least 34,000 truck drivers by 2024.
-But that number could go as high as 48,000.3 So if you're looking for a trade that's expected to be filled with reliable opportunities, this one should be at or near the top of your list.
+As a result of these and other factors, the Canadian Trucking Alliance (CTA) says the country is likely to experience a shortage of at least 34,000 truck drivers by 2024.
+But that number could go as high as 48,000.
+So if you're looking for a trade that's expected to be filled with reliable opportunities, this one should be at or near the top of your list.

 2. Truck Drivers Are Vital to the Canadian Economy

-Here's something you might not know: Roughly 90 percent of all things we buy or consume in Canada are delivered to their final destinations by truck.3 The movement of goods is simply reliant on the services of commercial drivers.
+Here's something you might not know: Roughly 90 percent of all things we buy or consume in Canada are delivered to their final destinations by truck, according to the CTA.
+The movement of goods is simply reliant on the services of commercial drivers.
 And that includes items as basic to our survival as food.

 That's why this sector has such a big impact on the nation's economic strength.
-By 2024, the for-hire trucking industry is expected to contribute about $24.1 billion to Canada's GDP.3
+The CTA says that by 2024, the for-hire trucking industry is expected to contribute about $24.1 billion to Canada's GDP.

 3. The Trucking Industry Offers Many Career Options for Drivers